Monday, January 31, 2022

 Semifinal and Final Rounds

-This vacancy for Utility Oboe and English Horn is tenure track and it is expected that the winner of this audition will begin employment with the Kansas City Symphony in September 2020 for the start of the 2020-2021 season.
+This vacancy for Utility Oboe and English Horn is tenure track.
+It is expected that the winner of this audition will begin employment with the Kansas City Symphony at a mutually agreeable date during the 2021-2022 season, or at the latest in September 2022 for the start of the 2022-2023 season.

-Annual Salary for the Utility Oboe and English Horn position:
+Annual Salary for 2021-2022 season in the Utility Oboe/English Horn position:

 Electronic Media Guarantee: $1,386